 - Ceramic K 7.8-8.3; p 4.6-5.1

 USA.
 The model of the 3 identical ceramic sets could origin in France 1st half of 19th century.
 I'm thinking on Limoges porcelain.
 Today you find these mainly in America in ceramic.
 But it is copied by many.
 Different artists claim this game as theirs.
 So did Han Theuns (Dutch trader) claim that Jackie Bouw did design it specially in honour of Gari Kasparov!
 King, Queen, Bishop and pawn are heads with respectively king crown, royal crown, mitre and helmet.
 Knight and Rook are presented as such.
 Sometimes these sets are referred to as Duncan chess set, which would be sold bisque, ready to paint.
-1st set, of the 3 listed here, was a combined buy with other sets.
-The other 2 are gifts of which the last one was by the widow of a member of our chess club who died while he was playing chess.
+1st set, of the 3 listed here, was a combined buy with other sets and is incomplete.
+The other 2 are gifts of which the last one is special.
+It had been donated in 1978 by the widow of mister G.Faber to our chess club Eureka in Best in memory of her husband.
+G.Faber was a member of our club and became unwell while he was playing chess against Jan Arts in 1977.
+Unfortunately CPR didn't help and he died the day after.

 - Ceramic K 10.7; p 7.5